Lucy Sweetland prosecutes and defends in a wide range of serious criminal matters.

 In addition to her criminal practice, Lucy accepts instructions in professional discipline, inquests, and quasi-criminal matters such as cash forfeiture and enforcement.
 In a recent case, Lucy was successful in opposing a forfeiture application by the Chief Constable of Essex Police on appeal to the Crown Court.

 Lucy was seconded to the National Crime Agency in early 2016 as part of an independent panel reviewing the compliance of search warrants and production, which covered all the NCA’s live cases, featuring highly serious and complex investigations.
 She continues to be instructed by the Agency in ad hoc reviews in relation to Legal Professional Privilege.

 Prior to pupillage, Lucy spent five months at the Gulf Region Advocacy Centre in Texas, representing prisoners on Death Row, where she assisted in drafting appeals to the state and federal courts.

-Lucy has represented clients charged with offences involving serious violence, possession of drugs and weapons, arson, burglary, theft and fraud.
-She was recently instructed as junior counsel for the second defendant in an attempted murder trial at Basildon Crown Court.
+Lucy has represented defendants charged with offences including serious violence, sexual assault, possession of drugs and weapons, arson, burglary, theft and fraud.
+She is also a Level 2 CPS prosecutor.

 As a led junior, Lucy has acted for the defence multi-handed cases of attempted murder and armed robbery.
 For the prosecution, she was recently instructed as disclosure counsel in a manslaughter trial which featured a lengthy and complex police investigation.